Grupo Ruptura: Kazmer Fejer (1923–1989)

-Waldemar Cordeiro (1925-1973)
+Waldemar Cordeiro (1925–1973)

-Born in Rome and son to an Italian and a Brazilian, Waldemar Cordeiro was a central figure in Brazilian art in the twentieth century for his articulation of concretism.
-He attended The Accademia di Belle Arti (Academy of Fine Arts of Florence) and began his artistic career as a caricaturist in 1943 for the satirical newspaper Petirosso, and had brief stints as both an art critic and journalist.
-He implemented technology to create a new form of "programmed paintings" in the late 1960s that spoke with a then unheard of and unusual optimism towards technology.
+Born in Rome, and the son of an Italian and a Brazilian, Waldemar Cordeiro was a central figure in Brazilian art in the twentieth century for his articulation of concretism.
+He attended the Accademia di Belle Arti (Academy of Fine Arts of Florence) and began his artistic career as a caricaturist in 1943 for the satirical newspaper Petirosso.
+He had brief stints as both an art critic and journalist.
+He implemented technology to create a new form of "programmed paintings" in the late 1960s that spoke with a then unheard-of and unusual optimism towards technology.

-Various exhibitions (list) of Waldemar Cordeiro are listed HERE.